 The True Cost of Hiring an Employee & Its Calculation

-To calculate the hiring cost of a permanent employee, ensure costs are allocated accurately.
-Hence, it is essential to categorize the indirect costs into three main types:
+To calculate the hiring cost of a permanent employee, ensure all costs are allocated accurately.
+It’s essential to categorize the indirect costs into three main types:

-Fringe Benefits: These include costs such as health care, retirement contributions, paid time off, and workman's compensation.
+These include costs such as healthcare, retirement contributions, paid time off, and workman's compensation.

 We can determine the additional annual overhead costs incurred by including building costs, property taxes, utilities, payroll taxes, benefits, insurance, supplies, and equipment.